rayl15/oasf/CONTRIBUTING.md

 To deprecate an attribute (`field`, `object`) follow the steps below -

-1. Create a github issue, explaining why an attribute needs to be deprecated and what the alternate solution is.
+1. Create a GitHub issue, explaining why an attribute needs to be deprecated and what the alternate solution is.
 2. Utilize the following flag to allow deprecation of attributes.
 This flag needs to be added a json property of the attribute that is the subject of deprecation.
     ```
           "@deprecated": {